wmhass/BDDComicsList/README.md

 *Scenario: No internet connection:*

     Given that I don't have internet connection
+    And the list of comics has one or more items
-    When I tapped on a comic title
+    When I tap on a comic title
     Then present a message informing that there is no internet connection

 *Scenario: Internet connection OK and response is invalid:*

     Given that I have internet connection
+    And the list of comics has one or more items
     When I tapped on a comic title
     And the response is invalid
     Then present a message informing that it can not present the list of characters